 The Right Shoes

-A good pair of walking shoes is essential for protecting your feet while you walk (15).
-They should have plenty of support and cushioning to protect your joints, but still be lightweight enough to allow you to move quickly.
+A good pair of walking shoes is essential for protecting your feet while you walk (17).
+They should offer plenty of support and cushioning to protect your joints, but still be lightweight enough to allow quick movement.

 The Right Outfit

-Keep in mind that the more comfortable you are, the easier it will be for you to exercise for a longer period of time.
-If you are going to walk outside when it’s hot, your outfit should be breathable.
-If it’s cold or rainy, you must cover up to protect yourself from the elements
+You should keep in mind that the more comfortable you are, the easier it will be for you to exercise for a longer period of time.
+If you’re going to walk outside when it’s hot, your outfit should be breathable.
+If it’s cold or rainy, you should cover up to protect yourself from the elements.

 A Hydration Kit

-Hydrating before, during, and after exercise can help your body to maintain its normal temperature, so you don’t overheat or dehydrate.
-It can also improve muscle function, which will allow you to walk further than ever before.
+Hydrating before, during, and after exercise can help your body maintain its normal temperature, so you don’t overheat or dehydrate.
+It can also improve muscle function, which will allow you to walk further.

-Water is the best choice for hydrating before you exercise.
-It’s also the best choice for drinking during exercise, but if it isn’t available, electrolyte-rich energy drinks will do the trick (11).
-Just avoid sweetened sports drinks that do more harm than good.
+Water is the best choice for hydrating before exercise.
+It’s also the best choice for drinking during exercise, but if it’s not available, electrolyte-rich drinks will do the trick (12).
+You should avoid calorie-sweetened sports drinks that are high in unnecessary calories.

 A Quality Sports Watch

-You can’t monitor your progress without a sports watch.
+It’s difficult to monitor your progress without a good sports watch.
 Your walking watch should be able to track your time, speed, distance, and overall progress.

 Tips for Getting the Best Results Out of Walking 4 Miles a Day